Margareta Mađerić

-Margareta Mađerić (born 2 July 1977) is a Croatian politician who serves as a member of the Croatian Democratic Union in the Croatian Parliament.
-Prior to her political career, she served as a marketing and communications manager.
+Margareta Mađerić (born 2 July 1977) is a Croatian politician who has served as a state secretary in the Ministry of Labour and Pension System, Family and Social Policy since 2016.
+A member of the Croatian Democratic Union, she served as a representative in the Croatian Parliament from 2015 to 2016 and as a councilor in the Zagreb Assembly from 2005 to 2013.
+Prior to her political career, she was a marketing and communications manager.

+Early life and education

+Mađerić was born on July 2, 1977 in Zagreb.
+She graduated from the Zagreb School of Business, having majored in marketing and communications management.

 Political career

 Mađerić entered politics in 1997 at age 15 as an activist for the HDZ Youth.
 She served as president of the HDZ Youth from 2002 to 2007, which due to its position internally within the party, also made her one of the internal presidents of the Croatian Democratic Union.